First Lady of Colombia: Potential male title

-Each of the 34 presidents of Colombia have been male, and all have either had their wives, or a female hostess, assume the role of first lady.
-Thus, a male equivalent for the title of first lady has never been necessary.
-However, in 2002, when Noemí Sanín became the second woman to win a major party's presidential nomination, questions arose about what her boyfriend Javier's title would be if she won the presidency.
+Each of the 37 (Note: Rafael Núñez, Alfonso López Pumarejo and Alberto Lleras Camargo each served two presidencies and, as such, are counted twice.
+Here, "presidents" refers to the 37 people who have held the office and not the 40 presidencies that have been elected.) presidents of Colombia have been men, and all have either had their wives, or a female hostess, assume the role of first lady.
+Thus, a male equivalent of the title of first lady has never been needed.

+In 2002, as Noemí Sanín became the second woman to win a major party's presidential nomination, questions were raised as to what her husband Javier Aguirre would be titled if she were to win the presidency.
 During the campaign, the title of First Gentleman of Colombia was most frequently suggested for Javier Aguirre.
-Additionally, male spouses of departments governors are often called the First Gentleman of their respective department (for example, Óscar Palacio was the first gentleman of San Andrés, while his wife, Susanie Davis, served as governor).
-In the end Noemí Sanín lost the elections, however the Constitutional Court establishes that if a woman is elected president, her spouse will be known as "First Gentleman of the Nation", in the same way that this title is formulated for a woman.
+In addition, regional leaders' male spouses are typically called the first gentleman of their respective place (for example, Óscar Palacio was the first gentleman of San Andrés, while his wife, Susanie Davis, served as governor).
+Ultimately, Noemí Sanín lost the election, rendering this a moot point.